mashaped/docs/en/docs/sdk/golang/webhook.md

-# How to use webhook
+# How to receive incoming webhooks

 ### Installation